sindresorhus/notifier-for-github/readme.md

 > Chrome extension - Displays your GitHub notifications unread count

-It checks the GitHub Notifications API every minute.
+It checks for new GitHub notifications every minute.

-#### Highlights
+## Highlights

-* Show unread count for issues you're participating in
+- Desktop notifications
-* Desktop notifications
+- Option to show only unread count for issues you're participating in
-* GitHub Enterprise support
+- GitHub Enterprise support

-Make sure to add a token in the Options page.
+*Make sure to add a token in the options.*

 ![](screenshot.png)
 ![](screenshot-webstore2.png)